The global leader in enterprise social media management

 You need to continuously adjust your strategy to improve engagement with different audience segments.

-2. Choose the right metrics
+2. Choose the right metrics to track

 Set specific, measurable goals for your social media analytics efforts, focusing on key metrics that align with your goals.
-Choose metrics based on specific aspects such as audience engagement, user behavior, brand interactions and customer feedback.
+Choose metrics based on specific aspects such as audience engagement, user behavior, brand interactions, and customer feedback.

 3. Identify which platforms to focus on